marcosrachid/java8_oca_study/README.md

 Arrays are objects, not primitives.

+The main argument, always has an array object, even if it is empty.

 For example "new int[3]" will set three ([0, 0, 0]) and "new String[3]" will set three null([null, null, null]).

 array index begin in 0 and goes until its length - 1.